 Governor of Ohio, Former Ohio Congressman

-*George Pataki dropped out December 28th but failed to file the paperwork necessary to remove his name from the ballot.
+*George Pataki dropped out on December 28 but failed to file the paperwork necessary to remove his name from the ballot.

 Marco Rubio currently sits in second place with enough support to earn him proportional delegation, followed closely by Ted Cruz.
-There’s also a surprise John Kasich factor, as recent polling from the neighboring state of New Hampshire show a massive jump to 20% similar to Jon Huntsman in 2012.
-Whether or not that will translates into momentum for him in other moderate states will depend on how the field changes following February, but there’s a very real inner-party dissatisfaction with the Trump Juggernaut and “Super Tuesday” may be the only real chance of inflicting a lasting blow.
+There’s also a surprise John Kasich factor, as recent polling from the neighboring state of New Hampshire shows a massive jump to 20% similar to Jon Huntsman in 2012.
+Whether or not that will translate into momentum for him in other moderate states will depend on how the field changes following February, but there’s a very real inner-party dissatisfaction with the Trump Juggernaut, and “Super Tuesday” may be the only real chance of inflicting a lasting blow.

 With 42 delegates at stake, 27 of which will be divided proportionally, this state will surely be seen as valuable for the wing of the Republican Party chanting for a brokered convention, as well as those seeking to change the party platform.